Washington-University/HCPpipelines/FAQ.md

 templates.
 It may be necessary to make age-specific templates for children under a certain age.
 Once the initial alignments are robustly achieved, the HCP Pipelines will perform similarly to adults (assuming typical T1w contrast is present).

+We are planning to examine the robustness of the current pipelines in 4-6 year olds as part of the piloting phase for the LifeSpan project.

 <a id="11-what-if-i-want-to-process-7t-data-with-the-hcp-pipelines">
 ## 11. What if I want to process 7T data with the HCP Pipelines?